HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ## Conclusion

-During the past year Resource Hints increased in adoption, and they have become essential APIs for developers to have more granular control over many aspects of resource prioritizations and ultimately, user experience.
+During the past year resource hints increased in adoption, and they have become essential APIs for developers to have more granular control over many aspects of resource prioritizations and ultimately, user experience.
 But let’s not forget that these are hints, not instructions and unfortunately the Browser and the network will always have the final say.

 Sure, you can slap them on a bunch of elements, and the browser may do what you're asking it to.
 Or it may ignore some hints and decide the default priority is the best choice for the given situation.
 In any case, make sure to have a playbook for how to best use these hints: